skivvyjs/skivvy/docs/guide/04-writing-tasks.md

 ## Combining existing tasks to form composite tasks

-The [Skivvy API methods](api.md) make it easy to compose individual tasks into larger sequences of tasks:
+The [Skivvy API](../api.md) makes it easy to compose individual tasks into larger sequences of tasks:

 ```javascript
 var skivvy = require('skivvy');